dedis/quepaxa/README.md

 Build the code using ```mage generate && mage build``` in the root directory

-All the commands to run the server and the client are available in the ```integration-test``` directory
+All the commands to run the server and the client are available in the ```integration-test/safety-test.sh```